3rd Compass -> Group News and Articles -> Ministry Warnings

 We should not be constantly pestering people about Christ or trying to teach them what is right.
 Instead, try to correct people, especially believers, a few times and leave them alone if they don't want to change (2 Timothy 2:14-18; Titus 3:9-10).
 This is what God does and teaches (Psalm 81:11-12; Proverbs 1:23-33; Romans 1:24-32; Acts 7:42-43).

-As a final warning to everyone, the Lord has revealed who and what the Harlot Babylon is now, and that He has reaffirmed His call for His People to leave the Harlot, so that you may not share in her judgments (Revelation 18:4).
+As a final warning to everyone, God has revealed who and what the Harlot Babylon is now, and that He has reaffirmed His call for His people to leave the Harlot, so that you may not share in her judgments (Revelation 18:4).
 The great majority of the ministries and sects listed here belong to the Harlot Babylon, so I urge all to heed God's alarm and warnings, because we are at the end of the age.
-See God's Alarm and the Harlot Babylon Revealed for details and affirmation of God's prophecies related to that.
+See God's Alarm for details and affirmation of God's prophecies related to that.

 May you be blessed by further knowledge and truth, through Mashiach Yeshua.
 Amen.